cyberbotics/webots/docs/guide/controller-plugin.md

 ### Robot Window

 A robot window allows the programmer to efficiently create custom user interfaces for its robots.
 Robot windows can be opened by double-clicking on the virtual robot, or using the [context menu](the-3d-window.md#context-menu).
-The robot windows will be open on your default web browser.
-In the [preferences](../guide/preferences), you have the possibility to set your robot window default web browser and choose if you want to open the robot window always in a new web browser window instead of a new tab (only available if you set a web browser).
 The *window* field of the [Robot](../reference/robot.md) node specifies a robot window.

 Robot windows are implemented in HTML and provide the following features: